West Ham manager David Moyes must now prove he is a man for the big occasion in Europa Conference League

 The Hammers fell a goal behind but hit back for a thumping 4-1 win on the night and 5-2 on aggregate.
 It means a continental semi-final for a second consecutive year, having reached the same stage of the Europa League last term.

-There had been few memories worthy of a slick montage - until Declan Rice picked up the ball from Kamil Piatkowski just shy of the hour-mark, ran and ran with the ball and didn't look back.
+There had been few memories worthy of a slick montage - until Declan Rice picked up the ball from Kamil Piatkowski just shy of the hour-mark, ran with it and didn't look back.

 "It was a fabulous goal," Moyes said.
 "An individual Roy of the Rovers goal.
 He is some player with great ability, and that goal just summed him up tonight.